-- What treatment and/or medication is recommended and its side effects and significant risks
+- What treatment and/or medication is recommended, its known side effects and known significant risks.

-- How to express concerns to the organization, either through UHS procedures or through campus resources such as the Student or Faculty/Staff Ombudsperson.
+- How to express concerns to the organization, either through UHS procedures or through campus resources.

 As a health care consumer, you have the responsibility to:

 - Answer Questions Fully – To the best of your ability, provide accurate and complete information to your health care providers about any matters pertaining to your health, any medications (including over-the-counter products and dietary supplements) and any allergies or sensitivities.
-If you do not understand why certain information is necessary, please ask.
+If it is not clear to you why certain information is relevant, please ask.

-- Make Sure You Understand – Ask your healthcare provider about anything you do not understand, such as a diagnosis, treatment plan, test or policy.
-Diagnosis & treatment are often very individualized.
+- Make Sure You Understand – Confirm your access needs and understanding of services discussed and provided.
+Ask your healthcare provider about anything that is not clear, such as a diagnosis, treatment plan, test or policy.
+Diagnosis and treatment are often very individualized.
 Your symptoms may require the practitioner to differentiate between several diagnoses, or you may have to try more than one treatment plan to resolve your problem.

-- Follow the Agreed Upon Treatment Plan - Advise us whether you think you can, and want to, follow the agreed upon treatment plan.
+- Follow the Agreed-Upon Treatment Plan – Advise us whether you think you can, and want to, follow the agreed-upon treatment plan.
 The most effective plan is the one which all participants agree is the best and which is carried out exactly.
-If you choose to refuse or not comply with the instructions given to you by your healthcare provider, you will need to accept the consequences of these decisions and actions.
+If you choose to refuse or to not comply with the instructions given to you by your healthcare provider, you will need to accept the consequences of these decisions and actions.